deadlyvipers/dojo_rules/introduction.md

 Hi!
 I'm here to teach people about Github.

-My favorite Path on Code School has been Git with HTML/CSS and Ruby tied for second place.
+My favorite Path on Code School has been Git.

+##Deadly Skills

+* Git

+* HTML/CSS

+* Ruby

+* Killer skills at rebasing history on Github